blawrencensdemo/CircleCIIntegration/README.md

-This will demonstrate a hands-off complete security testing cycle for a demo app
+This will demonstrate a hands-off complete security testing cycle for a demo app?

 - Committing code to a GitHub repo